simonuvarov/expdev/README.md

 # expdev

-This is a curated list of of vulnerable software, which I used to prepare for OSCE course.
+This is a list of vulnerable software, which I used to prepare for OSCE course.

 The `env` folder contains some software that I used on my Windows XP box.
 I decided to include it beucause it seems to be hard to find old versions of software (such as windbg).